4rkal/blog/content/posts/p2p-2k.md

 ## Avoiding P2P altogether

-If you're looking to avoid the P2P route entirely, I built [CypherGoat](https://cyphergoat.com) — a non-custodial swap aggregator that compares rates across 20+ exchanges.
-It doesn't handle fiat, but for crypto-to-crypto swaps it's solid: no counterparty risk, funds go straight to your wallet.
+If you’d rather avoid the P2P route entirely, I built CypherGoat — a non-custodial swap aggregator that compares rates across 20+ exchanges.

+It doesn’t handle fiat, but for crypto-to-crypto swaps it removes the direct counterparty risk you get with P2P (no dealing with individual buyers, chargebacks, etc.).
+Funds go straight to your wallet, though of course you’re still relying on the execution and reliability of the underlying providers.